Department of Language & Speech Pathology

 Link to media folder

 The data collection started in 1993 when the first project on the acquisition of Croatian was initiated.
 From that point up to now the project has been renewed and the new grant has been rewarded in 2002 for the three year period.
-The project is headed by Prof. Melita Kovacevic, Department of Speech & Language Pathology, University of Zagreb (firstname.lastname@example.org) and it has been financed by the Croatian Ministry of Science and Technology (Project No. 013002).
+The project is headed by Prof. Melita Kovacevic, Department of Speech & Language Pathology, University of Zagreb (firstname.lastname@example.org).

 The Project follows language development of the total of ten children.
 Among them there are two pairs of twins, where one pair is late talkers.
 While some corpora are already completely coded, some are still in the process of recording.
 Parents of all children included in our study expressed interest and wish their children language development to be followed.
 Most of the parents are in some way connected to language fields, e. g. language pathology, language teaching, and linguistics.